agilie/dribbble-ios-sdk/README.md

 ## Quick start

-- All you need - setup your DRApiClient instance with your Dribbble credentials
+- All you need - setup your DRApiClient instance with your app Dribbble credentials
 ```obj-c
     DRApiClientSettings *settings = [[DRApiClientSettings alloc] initWithBaseUrl:kBaseApiUrl
         oAuth2RedirectUrl:kIDMOAuth2RedirectURL